devonboyer/DBProfileViewController/README.md

 ## Overview

-A customizable library for displaying a user profile interface consisting of a cover photo, profile picture and an array of content view controllers.
+A customizable library for displaying a user profile interface consisting of a cover photo, profile picture, segmented control, and an array of content view controllers.
 It was designed to address two use cases simultaneously:

 1. Provide good looking, high quality implementations of familiar profile experiences out of the box.
 By default a `DBProfileViewController` is styled to look much like a Twitter profile.
 2. Enable quick and easy customization of the user experience via properties which change the appearance and behaviour of the cover photo and profile picture.